Buying property in Switzerland

 Buying property in Switzerland as a foreigner

-Switzerland has strict regulations about the purchase of properties by foreigners, known as Lex Koller.
+Switzerland has clear regulations about the purchase of properties by foreigners, known as Lex Koller.
 In order to buy a 1st home residence as a foreigner in Switzerland, private investors need a Swiss residence permit and live permanently in Switzerland.
 In contrast, for second home residences there are different quotes in each canton for the purchase of properties by foreigners without official approval.¹¹

 What do real estate agents do in Switzerland

-Real estate agents usually work freelance and do not need a specific licence to execute their profession.
+Real estate agents do not need a specific licence to execute their profession.
 Therefore, it is highly advisable to work together with renowned agencies.
 All real estate agents at Engel & Völkers take part in specific training courses at our in-house Academy and are therefore the ideal partner to lead you through the whole sales process.
 In Switzerland, real estate agents are normally paid by the seller.

 How to buy property in Switzerland